Alignak-monitoring-contrib/alignak-demo/README.rst

 The next three chapters explain how to install Alignak modules, checks and notifications for the demo server.

+**Note** *because most of the checks packs are able to create the templates, commands,... directly into the Alignak backend during the installation processyou should start the Alignak backend before installing the checks packs and modules ;) See later in this document how to start the Alignak backend...*

 To avoid executing all these configuration steps, you can install a all-in-one package that will install all the other packages thanks to its dependencies:
 ::